akeneo/portal-helpcenter/content/md/portal/project-managers.md

 ![Select a contact](../img/add_project_manager.png)

 ::: info
-Only users created and external contacts for your company are going to appear on the list.
+Only **active** users of your company and external contacts linked to your project are going to appear on the list.
 If your contact isn't in the list, you can follow the link to **create a new contact** for your company.
 :::